-- difficulties in integrating and managing the operations and technologies of the companies we acquire, including higher than expected integration costs and longer integration periods; - diversion of our management's attention from normal daily operations of our business; - our inability to maintain the customers, key employees, key business relationships and reputations of the businesses we acquire; - our inability to generate sufficient revenue or business efficiencies from acquisitions or joint ventures to offset our increased expenses associated with acquisitions or joint ventures; - our responsibility for the liabilities of the businesses we acquire or gain ownership in through joint ventures, including, without limitation, liabilities arising out of their failure to maintain effective data security, data integrity, disaster recovery and privacy controls prior to the acquisition, or their infringement or alleged infringement of third party intellectual property, contract or data access rights prior to the acquisition; - difficulties in complying with new markets or regulatory standards to which we were not previously subject; - delays in our ability to implement internal standards, controls, procedures and policies in the businesses we acquire or gain ownership in through joint ventures and increased risk that our internal controls will be ineffective; - operations in a nascent state depend directly on utilization by eXp Realty agents and brokers; - adverse effects of acquisition and joint venture activity on the key performance indicators we use to monitor our performance as a business; and - inability to fully realize intangible assets recognized through acquisitions or joint ventures and related non-cash impairment charges that may result if we are required to revalue such intangible assets.
+- difficulties in integrating and managing the operations and technologies of the companies we acquire, including higher than expected integration costs and longer integration periods; - diversion of our management's attention from normal daily operations of our business; - our inability to maintain the customers, key employees, key business relationships and reputations of the businesses we acquire; - our inability to generate sufficient revenue or business efficiencies from acquisitions or joint ventures to offset our increased expenses associated with acquisitions or joint ventures; - our responsibility for the liabilities of the businesses we acquire or gain ownership in through joint ventures, including, without limitation, liabilities arising out of their failure to maintain effective data security, data integrity, disaster recovery and privacy controls prior to the acquisition, their infringement or alleged infringement of third party intellectual property, contract or data access rights prior to the acquisition, or failure to comply with regulatory standards applicable to new business lines; - difficulties in complying with new markets or regulatory standards to which we were not previously subject; - delays in our ability to implement internal standards, controls, procedures and policies in the businesses we acquire or gain ownership in through joint ventures and increased risk that our internal controls will be ineffective; - operations in a nascent state depend directly on utilization by eXp Realty agents and brokers and new and existing customers; - adverse effects of acquisition and joint venture activity on the key performance indicators we use to monitor our performance as a business; and - inability to fully realize intangible assets recognized through acquisitions or joint ventures and related non-cash impairment charges that may result if we are required to revalue such intangible assets.

-Our failure to address these risks or any other challenges we encounter with our future acquisitions, joint ventures, and investments could cause us to not realize all or any of the anticipated benefits of such acquisitions or investments, incur unanticipated liabilities, and harm our business, which could negatively impact our operating results, financial condition, and cash flows.
+Our failure to address these risks or any other challenges we encounter with our future acquisitions, joint ventures, and investments could cause us to not realize all or any of the anticipated benefits of such acquisitions, mergers, joint ventures or investments, incur unanticipated liabilities, and harm our business, which could negatively impact our operating results, financial condition, and cash flows.